The integral identity conjecture in motivic homotopy theory: Introduction

-in the ring $K_0(\sh(Y))$. \end{theorem*} This corollary is an extension of \cite[Corollary 3.2]{florian-2024} to the case where $Y$ is an algebraic space and not only a scheme.
+in the ring $K_0(\sh(Y))$. \end{theorem*} This theorem is an extension of \cite[Corollary 3.2]{florian-2024} to the case where $Y$ is an algebraic space and not only a scheme.
 We note that in a recent work \cite{bu-2024}, Bu proves that the integral identity is true for stacks with affine stabilizers (in particular, algebraic spaces) using methods that are closely related to the ones used in this work.
-Said differently, our work can be seen as a functorial version of what are done in \cite{bu-2024} but we emphasize on the fact that our isomorphism holds not only in characteristic zero (as done in \cite{florian-2024} and \cite{bu-2024}) but even in positive characteristic, where virtual nearby cycles do not make sense.
+In other words, our work can be seen as a functorial version of what are done in \cite{bu-2024} but we emphasize on the fact that our isomorphism holds not only in characteristic zero (as done in \cite{florian-2024} and \cite{bu-2024}) but also in positive characteristic, where virtual nearby cycles do not make sense.